-1 UK scallop dredge technical measures
+2 UK scallop dredge technical measures relating to dredge design

-The UK devolved administrations have introduced their own technical measures for scallop dredge tooth spacing and mesh size, partly based on the results of the Ecodredge project (Lart ed.
-2003), these are shown in Table 2, together with the regional Minimum Conservation Reference Sizes (MCRS).
+The UK devolved administrations have introduced their own technical measures for scallop dredge tooth spacing and mesh size, partly based on the results of the Ecodredge project (Lart editor.
+2003), these are shown in

+Table 2, together with the regional Minimum Conservation Reference Sizes (MCRS).
 Table 3 shows the applicable European regulations on Minimum Conservation Reference Size (MCRS) for scallops.
+Note that there are other technical regulations which control fishing effort in terms of dredge numbers within designated fisheries zones.